xma711/notebook/math/queuing_theory/README.md

 There are others like M/G/1, M/M/2, M/M/n.

-M/M/n is like a calling centres with n workers to pick up phones.
+M/M/n is like a calling centers with n workers to pick up phones.

 The things we are interested in are, given the average arrival rate (lambda) and average processing rate (mu):